ms-ati/docile/README.md

 Good question!

+In short: **No**.

-In short, **no** you can't, if you want to be able to refer anything the block would normally have captured from the surrounding context.
+Not if you want the code in the block to be able to refer to anything the block would normally have access to from the surrounding context.

 Let's be very specific.
 Docile internally uses `instance_exec` (see [execution.rb#25](lib/docile/execution.rb#L25)), adding a small layer to support referencing *local variables*, *instance variables*, and *methods* from the _block's context_ **or** the target _object's context_, interchangeably.
 This is "the **hard part**", where most folks making a DSL in Ruby throw up their hands.